 - The “I Love Spiti” campaign: Last year, I partnered with Spiti Ecosphere and fellow volunteers to launch “I Love Spiti” – a campaign against plastic bottled water in Spiti.
 Consider volunteering in Spiti to take this campaign to the next level!

-Best solo travel destination for: Experienced solo travellers; culture
+Best solo travel destinations for: Experienced solo travellers, culture

 Many countries in the Middle East are shrouded in controversy and oppression, and having heard horror stories from close friends, I’d probably avoid many of them, especially as a solo female traveller.
 Bahrain (and Oman and Jordan) are exceptions though – some of the more liberal, peaceful ones in the region.
 I didn’t travel solo in Jordan and I’m yet to explore Oman, but Bahrain has occupied a warm space in my heart since I travelled there a few years ago.
 Public transport is non-existent and taxis expensive, so I ended up hitch-hiking with the friendliest souls, hanging out in trendy shisha cafes, having heart-to-heart conversations with locals and even finding some surprising Indian connections.